 Trial conducted by AgResearch in Manawatu over four years (2011-2015) under rotational grazing.
 Clovers were grown with diploid perennial ryegrass containing AR37 endophyte.

-4-6 kg/ha Superstrike® Quartz with grass and herb components
+Superstrike® Quartz with grass and herb components

 THE HILL COUNTRY CONSTANT

 Bred to cope with more challenging environments from variable soil fertility to variable moisture availability, Hilltop is a very robust and persistent small-medium leaf white clover.